pnotequalnp/advent-of-code/README.md

     location: https://github.com/pnotequalnp/advent-of-code.git
     tag: <commit_hash>
 ```
 Make sure to specify the hash of the commit you want to use.
-Add `advent-of-code` to your
+Then add `advent-of-code` to your
-`build-depends` in your Cabal file.
+`build-depends` in your `.cabal` file.